- 07 April 2022

 Rent deposits are generally equivalent to between 6 & 12 months’ rent due under the lease.
 The amount is usually related to the yearly rent payable but may also include insurance rent and service charges.

-The question of a deposit in respect of the sum representing the amount of VAT that will be payable is often a contentious point.
+VAT on rent deposits is often a contentious point a deposit in respect of the sum representing the amount of VAT that will be payable is often a contentious point.
 The parties may not consider VAT when negotiating the amount of the rent deposit.
 VAT is not payable on the sum deposited with the landlord as a supply is not being made at that time, but once the landlord draws on the rent deposit as a result of tenant’s default and if the landlord has exercised the option to tax, VAT will be payable on the amount drawn down.
 Accordingly, where the landlord has exercised the option to tax or is likely to do so, the negotiated rent deposit should be an amount that includes a sum equivalent to the VAT that will be payable if the tenant is in default.

 When will the rent deposit be returned to the tenant?